trustfractal/ink-upgrade-template/README.md

-## Upgradeability in ink contracts
+## Upgradeability in ink! contracts

-This document describes a way to add upgradeability to your smart contracts.
+This document describes a method to make your ink! contracts upgradeable.

 There are several limitations to this approach, described below.
 You should read and understand them before applying this approach to your contracts.

-The mechanism used here is based on the [Proxy pattern][proxy-pattern] used in ethereum.
+The mechanism used here is based on the [Proxy pattern](https://blog.openzeppelin.com/proxy-patterns/) used in Ethereum.
 It works by having two contracts: the proxy contract, which is the one that other accounts will interact with, and the internal contract, which contains most of the smart contract logic.
 You upgrade your contract by switching the internal contract referenced by the proxy, making the upgrade process transparent for the end users of your contract.

 ## Limitations